Healthcare and Biomedical Education

 Dr Sue Neilson

-Lecturer in Child Field of Practice, School of Nursing
+Lecturer in Child Field of Practice, School of Nursing and Midwifery

 The Healthcare Scientist Training Research and Evaluation Group